jorgechavarriaga/ai-csv-agent/README.md

 When a question is sent to the agent:

-1. **Frontend → Backend:**
+1. **Frontend → Backend**
    The frontend sends a payload with `session_id`, `question`, and `language` (`en | es | fr`).

-2. **Language-specific retrieval:**
+2. **Language-specific retrieval**
-   - The backend routes the query to the corresponding vector stores (`cv_xx` + `faq_xx`) for the selected language.
+   - The backend searches the corresponding vector stores (`cv_xx` + `faq_xx`) for the requested language.
-   - If no results are found in that language, the agent gracefully falls back to English collections.
+   - If no results are found in that language, it automatically falls back to English collections.

-3. **Source prioritization:**
+3. **Source prioritization**
-   - The most relevant source is selected based on **average similarity score**.
+   - The most relevant documents are chosen based on **similarity score**.
    - `faq` is prioritized for recruiter-style or preference/logistics questions.
-   - `cv` is prioritized for technical and professional background.
+   - `cv` is prioritized for professional and technical background.

-4. **LLM Fallback:**
+4. **LLM processing (OpenAI only)**
-   - The agent tries providers in the order defined in `.env → LLM_PROVIDERS`.
-   - Example: `["openai", "openrouter", "gemini"]`
-     - If OpenAI fails, it automatically switches to OpenRouter.
-     - If OpenRouter also fails, it falls back to Gemini.
+   - The selected context is sent to **OpenAI (`gpt-3.5-turbo`)**.
+   - The model is strictly instructed to answer **only using the provided context**.
-   - If all providers are offline, the agent returns a standardized error response.
+   - If the answer is not explicitly found, the agent responds with:
+     > *"I couldn’t find that information in Jorge’s profile.
+Please ask about his background, education, experience, or skills."*

-5. **Strict prompting:**
+5. **Strict prompting**
-   - The LLM receives only curated context.
+   - The assistant never invents data.
-   - Responses are strictly limited to CV + FAQ content.
+   - Responses are always returned in the requested language.
-   - If the information is not explicitly present, the LLM is instructed **not to answer**.

 ---